Building A Budget With Allocations - All Flexibility Levels

 Financial

-Principals should remain in close communication with the LAD, as there may be available funding for EL student/family engagement opportunities with the District’s Title III Allocation.
+Principals should remain in close communication with the LAD, as there may be available funding for ML student/family engagement opportunities with the District’s Title III Allocation.
 Examples of past school uses of Title III funding have included:

-- EL family Saturday Academies
+- ML family Saturday academies

 - Purchase of bilingual dictionaries